Search

 Realise digital designs by using our range of milling machines, rapid prototyping and laser cutting machines.

-Students on the course are expected to have ambitions within the creative sector and will be supported towards reaching their goals.
+You are expected to have ambitions within the creative sector and will be supported towards reaching your goals.

 Previous alumni from the suite of courses have undertaken placements at companies including Tatty Devine, Adidas, Karl Lagerfeld, Seraphine, Comptoir Des Cotonniers, Mary Katrantzou, Sainsbury’s TU, The Future Laboratory, Calvin Klein, Natori New York, POP Magazine, Arena Homme and magazine, Vogue, Iris Van Herpen, WGSN, Bottle Blonde, New Look, Burberry, Boden, George, Peter Jensen, Injury Hong Kong, The Fashion and Textile Museum and J Model Management, among others.